wenewzhang/mixin_labs-php-bot/README3.md

     [capitalization] => 0
 )
 ```
+The API provide many information about Bitcoin asset.
+Logo, price in USD, price change in USD.
+Your Bitcoin deposit will be accepted by Mixin Network only after your deposit is confirmed by 12 Bitcoin blocks.

+### Private key
 You may ask where is Bitcoin private key?
-The private key is protected by multi signature inside Mixin Network.
+The private key is protected by multi signature inside Mixin Network so it is invisible for user.
 Bitcoin asset can only be withdraw to other address when user provide correct RSA private key signature, PIN code and Session key.

 ### Not only Bitcoin
 The account not only contain a Bitcoin wallet, but also contains wallet for Ethereum, EOS, etc. Full blockchain support [list](https://mixin.one/network/chains).
 All ERC20 Token and EOS token are also supported by the account.

+Create other asset wallet is same as create Bitcoin wallet, just read the asset.

 ### Deposit some Bitcoin into the address from other exchange or wallet and read balance
 Now you can deposit some bitcoin into the Bitcoin deposit address from other exchange or wallet.
-This is maybe too expensive for our tutorial.
-There is a free and fast solution to deposit Bitcoin in Mixin Messenger: Add the deposit address in your BTC account and withdraw small amount Bitcoin to the address.
-It is free and confirmed instantly.
+This is maybe too expensive for this tutorial.
+There is a free and lightening fast solution to deposit Bitcoin : Add the BTC deposit address in your Mixin messenger account and withdraw small amount Bitcoin to the address.
+It is free and confirmed instantly because they are on Mixin Network.

 Now you can read Bitcoin balance of the account again to confirm the action.
 ```php